kingharrison/cheer-scoring/README.md

 The purpose of this is to create a system of scoring in cheer that does not directly dictate how a team must create a routine to score well.
 Instead teams can create completely different verisons of routines to score well, and judges have a way to reliably score them.
 One of the major challenges of cheerleading is that parts of our sport are very subjective (the movement, the choreography, the dance) and the other part is very (in every athlete and coaches eyes) objective (though no one has classified how to make it objective).

 To address this, while keeping the parts of the score sheet that are working well in cheer, I have created a way to classify difficulty in skills and count them based off division size.
-Every coach, athlete, and parent could learn the rules and apply the principles below
+Every coach, athlete, and parent could learn the rules and apply the principles below to figure out the difficulty score of a performance.

 ### Classification of Skills

 Skills are classified in each level based off of what is newly allowed in the level.
-Difficulty scoring is only earned by doing skills that are allowd in the existing level, but not in the previous level.
+Difficulty scoring is only earned by doing skills that are allowed in the existing level, but not in the previous level.
 For level 1 any skill newly classifed as a certain element beings the classification of skills.

 #### Elemental Skills